Which famous people have multiple sclerosis?

-Though each has experienced their own specific struggles, they have each found a way to fight back with the help of medicine and living a healthy lifestyle to enjoy full and productive lives.
+Each of these individuals has experienced their own struggles, but they have all found a way to bounce back and enjoy full and productive lives with the help of medicine, a healthful lifestyle, and a strong support network.

-A person's lifestyle is very important in battling MS. Making lifestyle changes can be instrumental in helping with overall treatment.
+A person's lifestyle plays a significant role in battling MS. Making lifestyle changes can be instrumental in helping with the overall treatment.

-Some lifestyle changes recommended for those with MS include:
+Some lifestyle changes that experts recommend for those with MS include:

 Life after diagnosis

-Some people diagnosed with MS may experience a steady worsening of symptoms or decline of health.
-The rate of progression does vary, and the person's outlook depends greatly on the individual as well as the severity and frequency of relapses.
+Some people who have MS may experience steadily worsening symptoms or a decline in health.
+The rate of disease progression does vary, and a person's outlook depends greatly on their overall state of health as well as the severity and frequency of their relapses.

-Diagnosis most definitely does not mean confinement to a wheelchair or death.
-Thanks to progress in treatment options, people with MS are able to live relatively normal lives.
+These celebrities demonstrate that an MS diagnosis does not have to restrict a person's ambitions and quality of life significantly.
+Thanks to substantial progress in treatment options and diagnosis, people with MS are often able to live happy, functional lives.

-Early diagnosis, early treatment, and adhering strictly to medication and treatment plans, as well as making the right lifestyle changes, can help people fight back against the disease.
+Early diagnosis, prompt treatment, and strict adherence to a treatment plan, as well as making the right lifestyle changes, can help people live an active lifestyle despite having MS.

 How do I return to work after an MS attack?